- Chart

 Average Trading Volume

-The average trading volume of AADR indicates moderate liquidity, suggesting reasonable ease of buying and selling shares under normal market conditions.
+The ETF's average trading volume indicates moderate liquidity, which generally allows for efficient buying and selling of shares without significant price impact.

 Bid-Ask Spread